Postgraduate Diploma in Counselling

 The Postgraduate Diploma is a recognised qualification to practice as a counsellor.
 Taught over three years of part-time study (including the Postgraduate Certificate in Counselling Studies in year one) it combines theoretical insights from the psychodynamic and person-centred traditions with practical experience gained in a range of agencies.

 Studying at a world-class institution, you will benefit from outstanding resources to support your learning on this established and recognised programme.
-You will be facilitated in your learning by the core tutors who are experienced practitioners of counselling and psychotherapy, as well as by a personal tutor who will meet with you regularly throughout the Diploma, a practice supervisor who will help you reflect on your counselling work, and by an Interpersonal Learning Group tutor.
+You will be facilitated in your learning by the core tutors who are experienced practitioners of counselling and psychotherapy, a practice supervisor who will help you reflect on your counselling work, and by an Interpersonal Learning Group tutor.

 The programme is validated by COSCA, the professional counselling body for Scotland, so students who successfully complete the Postgraduate Diploma in Counselling will also receive a COSCA Certificate in Counselling Skills and a COSCA Diploma in Counselling.